GabrielMontplaisir/fem-product-card/newbie/results-summary-component-card/README.md

 For a "newbie" project, I feel like this is the most complex project I've undertaken thus far.

 I really wanted to take advantage of implementing the data.json file provided by FEM and use it in the project instead of hard-coding the data in the HTML.
 At first, I was going to use some vanilla JS with some Jquery to get it done.
 Then, I was thinking of using the JS `FetchAPI()` to get the JSON data and add it to my HTML.
-This too proved to be a little more complex than inticipated.
+This too proved to be a little more complex than anticipated.
 After considerable research, it almost felt simpler to use a JS framework.
 And honestly, I'm glad I did.
 I used VueJS, and it was easier than I thought.

 Lastly, I noticed that the project also came with some variable fonts.
-I wanted to try it out (it was really overkill as this project didn´t need variable fonts), just to learn how to use it a little bit.
+I wanted to try it out (it was overkill as this project didn´t need variable fonts), to learn how to use it a little bit.

-For everything that I've learned throughout this project, read through the comments, particularly in `vite.config.js`, and everything in the `src` folder.
+For everything I've learned throughout this project, read through the comments, particularly in `vite.config.js`, and everything in the `src` folder.

 ## Useful resources